Reviews You Can Rely On

 Ride Quality

 This RadWagon 5 is a significant departure from the ride feel of the RadWagon 4, and there are numerous reasons for this.
-The bike now rolls on 20 x 3.3" tires instead of Rad's proprietary 22 x 3.0 tires, and they feel heavier, more stable, and offer more dampening.
+The bike now rolls on 20 x 3.3" tires instead of Rad's proprietary 22 x 3.0 tires, and they feel heavier, more stable, and offer a more planted feel.
 The battery has moved from the downtube to behind the seat tube, giving the bike a lower and more central center of gravity.
-The old rigid fork and quick-release front axle have been swapped for a suspension fork with a bolt-on thru-axle, giving the bike more comfort and stability.
-The handlebar and stem have been updated to a riser bar and 4-bolt stem, giving the front end a much more solid feel.
-The battery is now larger, with 720 Wh of power, the motor has more torque, and the brakes are now hydraulic instead of cable-actuated.
-These are all welcome upgrades that contribute to more safety and comfort, but they also add quite a bit of weight.
-This bike tips our scales at 88.1 pounds, almost 12 pounds heavier than the RadWagon 4, and that's before we added accessories.
+The old rigid fork and quick-release front axle have been swapped for a suspension fork with a bolt-on thru-axle, giving the front end more comfort and stability.
+The handlebar and stem have been updated to a BMX-style bar and 4-bolt stem, giving the cockpit end a much more responsive, flex-free feel.
+The new battery adds some power with 720 Wh of capacity, and the new motor has more torque.
+The brakes have been upgraded from cable-actuated to oversized Tektro hydraulics.
+These are all welcome upgrades that give the bike stability and enhanced safety, but each upgrade carries a weight penalty.
+This RadWagon 5, without accessories, weighs in at 88.1 pounds, almost 12 pounds heavier than the RadWagon 4.

-The RadWagon 5 is almost three inches shorter than its predecessor, but you wouldn't know it; this bike feels massive.
-We typically deride heavier bikes and speak only to the negative aspects of their handling and portability, but there's also an upside.
-The stout and sturdy feel is confidence-inspiring when loaded and, even at its enhanced top speed, feels remarkably serene.
-Its handling is dull, with no wobble or wiggle and certainly no adrenaline; this bike is true to its purpose of hauling you and your precious cargo around safely.
-We didn't weigh the wheels on the previous bike, but the new wheels feel heavier, and the tire casing feels a bit thicker.
-They provide a smooth, absorbent feel and do a great job of isolating the bike's occupants from cracks, bumps, and uneven pavement.
-The Tektro hydraulic brakes with 180mm rotors have no problem bringing the fully laden bike to a stop.
+The new bike is almost three inches shorter than its predecessor, but you wouldn't know it; this bike feels massive.
+We often dismiss heavier bikes, focusing solely on their negative handling and portability, but there's also an upside.
+The stout and sturdy feel is confidence-inspiring when loaded and feels remarkably serene even at its enhanced top speed.
+Its handling is dull, with no wobble or wiggle and certainly no adrenaline; this bike is true to its purpose of safely hauling you and your precious cargo around.
+We didn't weigh the wheels on the previous bike, but the new wheels feel significantly heavier, and the tire casing is undoubtedly thicker.
+The new 3.3" tires provide a smooth, dampened feel and do a great job isolating the bike's occupants from cracks, bumps, and uneven pavement.

 rad power radwagon 5 - the shimano altus 8-speed drivetrain is protected by a derailleur...